Khazul/roon-extension-deep-harmony-release/README.md

 # Donating and some Background

-A number of people have asked about donating to support this project.
-At this time I have no mechanism in place to accept donations, however if you are interested, please hold onto the thought.
-I am currently researching platforms and requirements with [Liberapay](https://en.liberapay.com/) being the most likely.
-Here in the UK it seems to be a suprising administrative burden to set this up, so watch this space.

-The main cost is my time which I happily bare.
-Should you wish to donate, then this will be used primarily to purchase hardware that I would not otherwise consider to expand testing and or enable this and other related projects too pursue new and interesting directions.
+A number of people have asked about donating to support this project and I was a bit taken aback that people would actually wish to donate, but afterr giving it some thought, it occurs that accepting donation may allow develoopment to pursue direction that would otherwise be inaccessable for practical purposes.
+So to that end I have set up an account with Liberapay.

 Some of the ideas I am interesting in persuing are: